MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-configure-organization-specific-updates.md

 To populate the local UpdateCache:

 - Create a local HTTPS network server to host Microsoft application update packages.
 - Download each installed Microsoft application's XML manifest file (*.xml).
-Refer to the ManifestServer section in the "Configuring to use Custom channel" section.
+For more information, see [ManifestServer](./mau-preferences.md#manifestserver).
 - Find each "https*.pkg" entry in the downloaded XML manifest files (* is a wildcard).
 Download these package files to the local network server for the previously created UpdateCache.
 - Set the UpdateCache preference to the local network server:
   ```powershell